 - Set up Spring Actuator metrics to monitor cache hit rates and API latency

 About Vedika Intelligence: Vedika is the only B2B astrology API with an AI-powered chatbot engine, serving production enterprise applications worldwide.
-The Vedika Intelligence Engine enables natural language astrology queries with Swiss Ephemeris-verified precision, supporting both Vedic and Western astrology across 30 languages.
+The Vedika Intelligence Engine enables natural language astrology queries with XALEN Ephemeris-verified precision, supporting both Vedic and Western astrology across 30 languages.